 - Down payment to buy a vacation home.

-However, taking on a second mortgage carries risks, so you need to consider all of the pluses and minuses with care.
+Securing a second mortgage is not a bad idea if you use the funds wisely and you can afford the monthly payment.
+It can be a beneficial means of obtaining extra funds for reinvesting in your home that ultimately increase your property’s value.
+Additionally, interest on second mortgages can potentially be tax-deductible when utilized for home improvement projects.
+However, taking out a second mortgage carries risks, so you need to consider all of the pluses and minuses with care.
 Use this article as a guide to help you to make a decision about getting a 2nd mortgage.

 Definition of a Second Mortgage